Iwayama Dojo

 8. Appreciate the world around you.
 Next time you're out walking to a destination or taking the trash out, STOP!
 Stop and appreciate the world around you and take a minute to appreciate the beauty of this world.
 Gaze at the stars in the night time sky, watch a bug crawl around, or spend a moment observing the way the neighbors tree is growing.
 When you begin to appreciate the beauty of the world at large, all those little things you stress about or that cause you anxiety aren't such a problem anymore.

-9. Let go.
-Worrying about something?
-Angry or frustrated with someone?
-Digging up the past?
-Harboring a grudge?
-While these are all natural emotions and thoughts, none of them are really necessary.
+natural emotions and thoughts, none of them are really necessary.
 Do your best to let go of them.
 This can be very difficult, but is very rewarding.

 10. Declutter the external.
 Clean and organize your home.
 Put things away or find places for them.
 Like the dishes in my sink, I felt much better when they were clean and put away.
 Do this to your home and you're more likely to be productive, rid yourself of procrastination, and succeed at many things.